 Kingsnake Trail is a 3.7 mile point-to-point trail located near Hopkins, South Carolina that features a river and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from September until May.
+The trail is primarily used for hiking and is best used from September until May.
 Dogs are also able to use this trail.

 The Kingsnake Trail explores a remote part of Congaree National Park.
 The Kingsnake Trail explores a remote part of Congaree National Park.
 The trail offers excellent birdwatching, and hikers may spot deer, raccoons, opossums, and even bobcat tracks.
 Midway, the trail passes a large cypress-tupelo slough that seems to go on forever.
 On the other side of the trail, giant cherrybark oaks stand at near-record size.
 The trail is not a loop although it can be hiked out and back.
 The trail ends on oakridge trail which is still a two mile hike back to the visitor center.

 Trail seemed to have seen better days and hasn't been very maintained in a long while since the hurricane.
 Very large fallen trees make it difficult to navigate.
 Found myself paused and searching for trail markers to get back on the trail.
 Almost impossible to get to Oakridge from Kingsnake unless you know the trail really well.
 Difficult for my dog with lots of thorn branches covering the trail.

 Other than all the cons, still a beautiful trail and very out of the way of disturbances.
 Little to no elevation changes and lots of different angles views of the swamp.